All resources

 Average Scattered Values

-The AVERAGE function in Google Sheets enables you to calculate the average of values scattered across non-adjacent cells.
+AVERAGE in Google Sheets enables you to get the average score of values scattered across non-adjacent cells.
 Instead of averaging a continuous range, you can choose specific cells or ranges by separating them with commas.
-This approach allows you to accurately compute the mean of selected data points, even when they're spread out across your spreadsheet.
+This approach allows you to accurately compute the mean of selected data points, even when they’re spread out across your spreadsheet.

-For example, we need to calculate the KPI performance of the sales and marketing departments using the AVERAGE formula.
+For example, we need to get the KPI performance of the sales and marketing departments using the AVERAGE formula.

 The formula will look like this: